Planning an event? Here’s the first step in your church communications strategy

 - How do I get the solution?

-When you learn The Pitch and begin applying it to your communications, more people will “get it.”
+When you learn The Invitation and begin applying it to your communications, more people will “get it.”
 You’ll move them to action because they’ll understand why you want them to sign up, show up, or make a purchase.

 It’s simple — just keep reading.